ibnHatab/femto-henb/fapi/README.txt

    PHY.
 Specifically, this L1 API defines both P5 and P7 of the Femto Forum LTE FAPI.

-1.2.1 TODO L1 API for both P5 and P7 of the FAPI. :CODING:
+1.2.1 DONE L1 API for both P5 and P7 of the FAPI. :CODING:
 ----------------------------------------------------------

 1.2.2 DONE Encoder/Decoder for configuration messages :CODING: